 - 10 or so fresh curry leaves

-- lemon juice from ⅙ of a lemon
+- 1 tbsp lemon juice - about 1/6 of a lemon

 - Combine the masoor lentils, water and turmeric.